CrashCash/FlashAirScripts/README.md

 ### Setting up the card

 Mount your card in your PC.
-The **CONFIG** configuration file is in the **SD_WLAN** directory, which are hidden in Windows.
+The **config** configuration file is in the **sd_wlan** directory, which are hidden in Windows.

-Rename the file to something like CONFIG.BAK.
+Rename the file to something like config.orig.
+Don't just delete it or overwrite it, as you'll need to copy the values of several variables from it.

 Copy my version of the file to this directory, and modify these values: